 - Affiliate ID: Similar to the affiliate link, but many affiliate programs offer a unique ID which you can add to any page of the product site.

-- Affiliate Manager: Many companies have dedicated affiliate managers to help publishers to earn more by giving them optimization tips.
+- Affiliate Manager/OPM: Many companies have dedicated affiliate managers to help publishers earn more by giving them optimization tips.

 - Commission percentage/amount: The amount or percentage you will be receiving in affiliate income from every sale.

 - 2-tier affiliate marketing: This is a great way of making money from an affiliate program.
-With this method you recommend that others join affiliate programs, and you receive a commission when a sub-affiliate makes a sale, (similar to MLM or multi-level marketing.)
-This income is popularly known as sub-affiliate commission.
+With this method, you recommend that others join affiliate programs, and you receive a commission when a sub-affiliate makes a sale (similar to MLM or multi-level marketing).
+This income is also known as a sub-affiliate commission.

 - Landing pages: A unique product sales or demo page used for the purpose of increasing sales.
 Most of the programs that you will be promoting have many landing pages, and you can run A/B testing to see which pages convert best for you.

 - Link clocking: Most of the affiliate tracking links are ugly.
-Using a link clocking technique like URL shorteners, Gocodes plugin, etc., you can turn ugly links into links that can be read and understood by your readers.
+Using a link clocking technique like URL shorteners, Thirsty Affiliates, etc., you can turn ugly links into links that can be read and understood by your readers.

 - Custom coupons: Many programs allow affiliates to create custom coupons which are also used to track sales.
 Custom discount coupons help you to increase affiliate sales as well.

-At this point you should have a basic understanding of what affiliate marketing is and how it works.
-If you have any questions regarding any of this, you can always ask it in the comments section below.
+At this point, you should have a basic understanding of what affiliate marketing is and how it works.
+If you have any questions regarding any of this, you can always ask me in the comments section below.

-Now, let me answer some of the common questions asked by webmasters and marketers where affiliate marketing is concerned:
+Now, let me answer some of the common questions asked by webmasters and marketers about affiliate marketing:

 Is affiliate marketing harmful or illegal?